JeremyTallant/avocado_toast/README.md

-# avocado_toast
+# What's in an Avocado Toast: A Supply Chain Analysis
+## Description
-Conducting a supply chain analysis of the ingredients used in an avocado toast, utilizing the Open Food Facts database to gain an in-depth understanding of the complex supply chain involved in producing a single dish.
+What's in an avocado toast?
+Avocado toast has soared in popularity on breakfast menus since the 2010s.
+Although the most basic avocado toast recipe contains very few ingredients, it's no small feat that most of these ingredients are readily available in grocery stores.
+In this project, we'll conduct a supply chain analysis of the ingredients used in an avocado toast, utilizing the [Open Food Facts database](https://world.openfoodfacts.org/).
+This database contains extensive, openly-sourced information on various foods, including their origins.
+Through this analysis, we will gain an in-depth understanding of the complex supply chain involved in producing a single dish.